Countries Information & Lifestyle

-Chiang Rai is however known for its Buddhist temples, particularly the marvelous White Temple (in Thai: Wat Rong Khun), located a few kilometers outside the middle of the city.
+Chiang Rai is however known for its Buddhist temples, particularly the marvellous White Temple (in Thai: Wat Rong Khun), located a few kilometres outside the middle of the city.

 Chiang Rai is known for its many Buddhist temples located in splendid oases of peace.
 The most beautiful and special remains the aforementioned White Temple.
 Constructed in 1997 by Chalermchai Kositpipat, a local artist, it has become the symbol of the city.

 The old city is easily seen on foot.
-The gold clock located in the middle of the town is lit up a thousand colors and is quite interesting as is the Wat Phra Kaew temple with its jade carved Buddha.
-Attractions such as the monkey quarry, the long-necked womens' village and the opium museum can be visited in a day trip from the city.
+The gold clock located in the middle of the town is lit up a thousand colours and is quite interesting as is the Wat Phra Kaew temple with its jade carved Buddha.
+Attractions such as the monkey quarry, the long-necked women's' village and the opium museum can be visited in a day trip from the city.

 The tropical islands of Koh Samui and Koh Chang, (Elephant Island), off the Gulf of Thailand, Phi Phi and Phuket in the Andaman Sea ,and the area of Krabi have some of the most pristine, isolated beaches in the world where the scenery is so spectacular you imagine that you are in the Lost World.